Stephanie Dinkins: Early life and education

 Dinkins attended the International Center of Photography School in New York City in 1995, where she completed the general studies in photography certificate program.
 Dinkins received a MFA in photography from the Maryland Institute College of Art in 1997 She completed the Independent Study Program at the Whitney Museum of American Art in 1998.

 Career

-Dinkins is an associate professor in the art department at Stony Brook University in New York.
+Dinkins is the Yayoi Kusama Professor of Art at Stony Brook University in New York.

 Activism

 Dinkins advocates for co-creation within a social practice art framework, so that vulnerable communities understand how to use technology to their advantage, instead of being subjected to their use.
 This is exemplified in her works such as Project al-Khwarzmi, a series of workshops entitled PAK POP-UP at the nonprofit community center Recess in Brooklyn, NY.
 The workshops involved collaborating with youth in the criminal justice system and uplifting the voices of vulnerable communities in determining how technologies are created and utilized.
 Dinkins warns of the dangers to members of minority groups that are absent from the creation of the computer algorithms that now affect their lives.